OpusCapita/service-template/README.md

 ```

 #### Calling services with user authentication
 Calling a service can also be done using a user's authorization so calls are done with this user's permissions.
-This requires making service to service requests from inside a [ocbesbn-web-init](https://github.com/OpusCapitaBusinessNetwork/web-init) request context.
+This requires making service to service requests from inside an [ocbesbn-web-init](https://github.com/OpusCapitaBusinessNetwork/web-init) request context.
 This can be done e.g. inside a middleware or an endpoint.

 ```JS
 module.exports.init = function (app, db, config)